mscottcam/dash_capstone/readme.md

 ## System
 * **The Back End (Node & Express)**
 	* Mongo DB for server database
-	* mLab to host database
+	* mLab to host the database
 	* Mongoose for object data modeling
 	* Passport for request authentication
 	* bcrypt for encryption
-	* Heroku for app deployment
+	* Heroku for hosting our app
-	* Travis CI for continuous deloyment & testing
+	* Travis CI for continuous deployment & running unit tests
-	* Mocha / Chai for unit testing
+	* Mocha / Chai for creating unit testing

 * **The Front End**
 	* HTML/CSS